-You might be surprised to learn that all electronics suck energy when they’re plugged in, EVEN IF they’re powered down.
+You might be surprised to learn that all electronics suck energy when they are plugged in, EVEN IF they’re powered down.
 In the U.S. alone, “vampire power” is responsible for draining up to $19 billion in energy every year.
 Anytime a cord is plugged into a socket, it’s drawing energy – so although your device isn’t charging, you’re still contributing to your carbon footprint.
 Simple solution?
-Leave your electronics unplugged at all times, unless you’re actually using them.
+Always leave your electronics unplugged, unless you’re actually using them.

 The single most effective action you can take to combat climate change is to stop eating meat.
 Just limiting your meat consumption can make a huge difference.
 Greenhouse gas emissions from agribusiness are an even bigger problem than fossil fuels.
 So while we often talk about cutting our reliance on fossil fuels – and this is still critically important – we rarely discuss the worst culprit.
 Red meat is particularly to blame, consuming 11 times more water and producing 5 times more emissions than its poultry counterparts.